Homemade Deep'N Delicious Cake

 Looking for a Gluten-Free version of Homemade Deep N Delicious Cake?
 I’ve got you!

-Mix together 1 ¼ cup light buckwheat flour, ¼ cup sorghum flour, ¼ cup coconut flour, and ¾ tsp xanthan gum.
+Mix together 1 ¼ cup light buckwheat flour, ¼ cup sorghum flour, ¼ cup coconut flour, and ¾ teaspoon xanthan gum.
 Use this mixture in place of cake flour.

 This recipe is one of many fantastic Canadian recipes in my cookbook, "More Than Poutine: Favourite Foods from my Home and Native Land”.
 "More than Poutine" is a Canadian cookbook like no other - written by a Canadian living away, it includes both traditional home cooking recipes, as well as accurate homemade versions of many of the snacks, sauces, convenience foods, and other food items that are hard to come by outside of Canada!